bradywill/bradywill-new.github.io/_drafts/2024-05-01-reading-list.md

 title: 'What I'm reading'
 date: 2024-05-01
 permalink: /posts/2024/05/reading-list/
-excerpt: 'A semi-regularly updated list of what I'm reading or have read lately.'
+excerpt: 'A (semi-)regularly updated list of what I'm reading.'
 ---

-This is a reading list.